 HOAs can be staffed in different ways.
 They can be run by people owning property within its boundaries, run by a board of directors, or through a similar arrangement, with board designees elected to oversee and enforce HOA rules.

-Many HOAs are incorporated, which makes them subject to the laws of the state and may require them to file annual reports with the corporation commission, in order to remain in good standing.
+Many HOAs are incorporated, which makes them subject to the laws of the state and may require them to file annual reports with the corporation commission to remain in good standing.

 People who purchase properties within an HOA jurisdiction become members of that organization, and they must abide by the rules contained within that organization’s bylaws and Declaration of Covenants, Conditions, and Restrictions (CC&Rs).

-HOA rules, fees and restrictions vary.
-Some bylaws and CC&Rs are strict, while others are looser, typically focusing on how residents must keep properties maintained according to stated specifications.
-In a planned unit subdivision of single-family homes, for example, rules may include what types of landscaping are permitted, or exterior colors of paint, what kinds of fencing is allowed, and more.
+HOA rules, fees, and restrictions vary.
+Some bylaws and CC&Rs are strict, while others are looser, typically focusing on how residents should maintain properties according to the stated specifications.
+In a planned unit subdivision of single-family homes, for example, rules may include the types of landscaping that are permitted, exterior paint colors that can be used, and the kinds of fencing designs that are allowed.

-They can include usage rules for common property, such as a pool, and typically outline penalties for rule violations, ranging from forcing a homeowner to comply to fees and, sometimes, litigation.
+They can include the rules of using common property, such as a pool, and typically outline penalties for rule violations, ranging from forcing a homeowner to comply with fees to potential litigation.

 How Common Are HOAs?